-Traders need to identify when markets are in upward or downward trends and adjust their trades accordingly.
+Traders must identify when markets are in upward or downward trends and adjust their trades accordingly.
 They have to know the aspects of bull markets and bear markets.

 A bull market increases in value over a longer period.
-In crypto, a bull market could be an exchange that has been trending upwards for months.
+In crypto, a bull market could be an exchange trending upward for months.
 In contrast, a bear market decreases in value over a similar period.

 When in a bear market, where values decrease consistently, traders should short-sell their crypto and buy it back when the value of the crypto bottoms out.

 In a bull market, traders should buy crypto during a correction in the market.
 This is when the value of a coin decreases by more than 12%.
 If they purchase crypto during this correction, they could hold onto their position while the market continues its upward trend.

 It is also important for traders to identify the end of a bull or bear market.
 This would help a trader determine when to open or close out a position in the market.
 It is better to enter a position at the end of a bear market when the coins are cheaper.
 Inversely, it is better to close a position when coins have a higher value.

 Traders can place orders to buy or sell crypto.
 Traders can place orders using each type of trading.
 The main order types are market and limit orders.
 Market orders execute as quickly as possible at the market price.
 A limit order is a limit at which a trader wants to sell or buy their crypto.